praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/README.md

 kubectl edit svc stable-grafana -n prometheus kubectl get svc -n prometheus

-#Access Grafana UI in the browser using load balancero or nodeport
+#Access Grafana UI in the browser using load balancer or nodeport

 UserName: admin
 Password: prom-operator

 ```
-# Done with Installation, Now will we COnfigure all the tools with Jenkins
+# Done with Installation, Now will we Configure all the tools with Jenkins

 ## Step: 2 Configure Individual tool